matviimykhailichenko/tso500_dada/README.md

 _Current features:_
 1. Unified logging.
 One can find logs in `logs` directory.

+TODO:
+- Before each crontab, check the status; exception: QC metics script.
+Switch to idle at the end of each crontab;
+- Analysis crontab.
+If oncoservice run is there, analyse it first.
+Delete the pending tag.
+It reads file, and it's empty  - delete it.
+If done, puts analysed tag.
+If oncoservice, delete run directory.
+Regards blocking tags.

 _Future features:_
 - Oncoservise prioretisation.
 After each run analysis check if there is an Oncoservice run.
 - Validate the samplesheet

+Safety risks:
+- Pathlib is deprecated!
+Change to pathlib2.

+Notes:
+- Decided to go with server availability to not search through archive twice